tun1r/tun1r/README.md

 - 👋 Hi, I’m @tun1r
-- 👀 I’m interested in python and making GUIS in it.
+- 👀 I’m interested in C and making GUIS in it.
-- 🌱 I’m currently learning kinter
+- 🌱 I’m currently C
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me- dont.